DanielGongora28/paleta-colores/README.md

 # paleta-colores
 Personal Project, Working on it🚧🚧🚧🚧

-The main idea is get de color palette of an image using KMeans clustering algorithm Actually learning django to develop this project and using Html and css for the frontend.
+The main idea is get de color palette of an image using KMeans clustering algorithm, using Streamlit for the front.

 Learning about: